Fulbright Foreign Language Teaching Assistant (FLTA) Program

 - Applicants should be active on and off campus in the local community

 Applications are completed online.
-Applicants from the private sector who meet the conditions of eligibility can start their online application here
+Applicants from the private sector who meet the conditions of eligibility, please click here to complete the online application

-Public school teachers are pre-selected by the Ministry of education.
+Public school teachers need to apply through their employer, the Ministry of Education.
+They are pre-selected by the Ministry of education.
 MACECE contacts these teachers who are nominated by the Ministry of Education to continue the application process.

 - Certified copies of academic documents (transcripts + diploma)